swoollyy/Auto-Fighter/Auto Fighter - Git/Assets/ProjectMap/SourceDump/ALL_SCRIPTS_BUNDLE.md

     [Tooltip("Drain rate while drift key held but no steering (if requireDirectionalInputForDriftCharge = true).
 If <= 0 uses driftReleaseRate.")]
     [SerializeField] private float driftNeutralDrainRate = 4.2f;

+    [Header("Drift Neutral Reset")]
+    [Tooltip("If you let go of steering for this long while holding drift, driftCharge fully resets so re-engaging is a fresh drift.")]
+    [SerializeField] private float driftNeutralFullResetDelay = 0.15f;

     [Header("Drift Direction Change Reset")]
     [Tooltip("If true, changing steering direction while holding drift will reset (or reduce) drift charge so direction change isn’t a snap turn.")]
     [SerializeField] private bool resetDriftChargeOnSteerFlip = true;